intrxx/PersonalUnrealEngineWiki/README.md

 - **Never Refreash** - when applying 3 gameplay effects in some amount of time the duration of the first one is the final duration and after it expiries the gameplay effect ends,
 - **Refreash on successful aplication** - when applying 3 gameplay effects in some amount of time the duration gets refreashed after applying individual gameplay effects.

-**Stack Period Refreash Policy** -  esencially the same as the one above bu applying to period
+**Stack Period Refreash Policy** -  esencially the same as the one above bu applying to period.

-**Stack expariation policy** - Policy on how to handle duration expiring on this gameplay effect
+**Stack expariation policy** - Policy on how to handle duration expiring on this gameplay effect:
-- **Clear entire stack** - we can just clear the whole stack and end the gameplay effect
+- **Clear entire stack** - we can just clear the whole stack and end the gameplay effect,
-- **Remove single stack and refreash duration** - we can just remove 1 stack and let the duration run again
+- **Remove single stack and refreash duration** - we can just remove 1 stack and let the duration run again,
-- **Refresh duration** - if set to this, the gameplay effect becomes infinite (we can manually respond to OnStackCountChange)
+- **Refresh duration** - if set to this, the gameplay effect becomes infinite (we can manually respond to OnStackCountChange).